Frexium/archi-secu-TP1-basic-script-keylogger/README.md

  # KeyLogger Python Scripts

-Welcome to the KeyLogger Python project!
-This repository contains two scripts: `keylogger_to_txt.py` and `keylogger.py`.
+This repository contains three scripts: `keylogger.py`, `keylogger_to_txt.py` and `keylogger_++.py` .
 These scripts allow you to create a basic keylogger that records keystrokes, logs them into a file, and provides some level of customization for your logging needs.

+## WARNING: FOR EDUCATIONAL PURPOSES ONLY

+These scripts are intended solely for educational and research purposes.
+Misusing this keylogger in any way that violates privacy laws, security policies, or ethical guidelines is strictly prohibited.

 ## Prerequisites